By Jason Clingerman

 Residents of Islamorada lost most everything.
 Houses were swept out to sea or left in shambles.
 Boats and other property were utterly destroyed.
 After the storm, the American Red Cross provided aid to Keys residents who had suffered the wrath of the storm.
 One of the ways the Red Cross assisted residents was by building new houses for them that were hurricane-proof, elevated above potential flood levels and built with concrete walls to withstand the wind of a hurricane.
 Many of these remain standing today, still occupied by residents or converted to businesses.
 We saw a number of these on our tour.

 Learning about and seeing the role the Red Cross played in providing relief to Islamorada after the storm prompted me to check and see what we had in our Collection ANRC, Records of the American National Red Cross, relating to these relief efforts.
-In the series “Publications, 1909-2002” (ARC Identifier 5756557) I found a pamphlet published by the Red Cross entitled “Hurricanes 1935” (ARC Identifier 6124810).
+In the series “Publications, 1909-2002” (National Archives Identifier 5756557) I found a pamphlet published by the Red Cross entitled “Hurricanes 1935” (National Archives Identifier 6124810).

 This pamphlet covers both the 1935 Labor Day hurricane and the 1935 Yankee hurricane.
 In describing the Labor Day hurricane as it was forming off the coast before making landfall, the pamphlet reads, “It is as though nature were drawing in her plumage of pomp in anticipation of onslaughts expected.”
 Onslaught it was.
 The pamphlet also discusses the building of hurricane-proof houses in the Keys after the Labor Day hurricane.